 What’s Next for EPRI U?

-EPRI U’s advisory groups are exploring how to expand and refine course offerings, according to McAndrews-Benavides.
+EPRI U’s advisory groups are exploring how to expand and refine course offerings, according to McAndrew-Benavides.
 One group is considering courses for human resources professionals at utilities and power plants.

 “Through EPRI U, EPRI researchers can gauge the effectiveness of their courses in transferring technology and knowledge to the industry,” said APS’s Goodman.